RGB-Tools/RGB-Documentation/state-transitions.md

 ![Alt text](img/state-business-logic.png)

-## Introduction to Contract States

-At this point a first de[State]() is required, without going into the specific implementation details of RGB which will be covered later.
+At this point, without going into the specific implementation details of RGB, which will be covered later, a first and basic definition of [State]() is required.
 Simply put:

 > A State can be defined as a unique configuration of information / data that represents the conditions of a contract in some precise moment in time.